MuntajGill/Gravitroids/README.md

 ## 🚀 Setup & Run

-Make sure you have Python 3 and Pygame installed.
+Make sure you have Python 3 installed.
 Then run:

 ```bash
 pip install pygame